openstack-archive/downpour/doc/source/index.rst

 .. note::

-  The project is in a very very early prototyping stage.
+  The project is in a very early prototyping stage.

 .. _ansible: https://www.ansible.com